-Front-line executives and their managers are challenged daily at their intensely demanding jobs.
+Front-line executives and managers are challenged daily at their intensely demanding jobs.
 Our ops tools are designed to be intuitive and cut to the chase to reduce workload.
+This includes simply providing a (inter-operational) connector to your existing software.
 These low-cost SaaS solutions meet flexibility, security and compliance requirements, integrate and synthesize disparate data sources into a scalable analytics engine that is cohesive with other systems for future integrations.

 Below are 3 examples: each for a ship-operator, a shipping agent, and a port services provider.